-A student approaching failing or who has failed to master content in core subjects will follow the School's established process for intervention to determine retention.
+A student approaching failing or who has failed to master content will follow the School's established process for intervention to determine retention.
 Throughout the school year, parents of these identified students must comply with the academic, emotional, behavioral, or cognitive development recommendations given by the school.